BYLAWS OF THE

 Whenever the time for the performance of any action or condition under these Bylaws, or under rules, procedures, processes, appeals, resolutions or other proceedings promulgated or created pursuant to these Bylaws, falls on a Saturday (Sabbath Day), Sunday, a Holy Day of the Church or a legal holiday, such time shall be automatically extended to the next business day.

-The General Conference shall have the sole authority to repeal or amend the Constitution and these Bylaws.
+The General Conference shall have the sole authority to amend the governing documents.

 12.2 MANNER OF AMENDING GOVERNING DOCUMENTS